One-year-old Rana starved to death.

-The one-year-old died within the day.
+The one-year-old died within a day.
 Cause of death: starvation.

 WARNING: Graphic footage.
-Rana Obaid only weighed 15 pounds.
+Rana Obaid only weighed 15 pounds at the time of her death.
 The speaker in the video says that this a typical case of malnutrition: a clear loss of fat tissue on her body, especially under the skin, as well as symptoms of vitamin deficiency, bleeding in the mucus membranes, and protruding eyes.

 “You really have to be not eating anything,” he said.